zamazan4ik/awesome-pgo/README.md

   - Google approach with AutoFDO: run `perf` on a subset of nodes, collect profiles for all running applications and use these profiles on CI
   - Ad-hoc approach: use AutoFDO approach from Google or "just" rebuild all packages with Instrumentation PGO, run on a real-life workload, then collect the profiles and use them during the optimized build
 * Check Rustc PGO state in Linux distributions
+* How to quickly check PGO support in the project: search over issues for "PGO", "Profile guided", "FDO".
+Also works grepping over the project for the same words or for PGO-related compiler flags like `fprofile-generate`/`fprofile-use`, etc.